Conrad Baden: Studies

-Instead of studying at the Music Conservatory in Oslo, he proceeded to a private exam as organist in 1931 and with excellent grades.
-In 1931-32 he studied church music at the Leipzig Conservatory and got strong impressions of the Bach tradition.
-Fellow students were later Nidaros cathedral organist Ludvig Nielsen and composer Geirr Tveitt.

-Coming home he studied counterpoint with Palestrina expert Per Steenberg and instrumentation and composition with the composer Bjarne Brustad.
+He studied counterpoint with Palestrina expert Per Steenberg and instrumentation and composition with the composer Bjarne Brustad.

 Debut

 In 1936 he gave his debut concert as an organist at the Oslo Cathedral.
 He eventually became known as an organist and composer of organ works, motets and hymns.
 During the 1950s Bden was a strong and radical voice amongst discussions concerning a departure from the late romantic style in favour of Lutheran and neobaroque style.

 In 1943 he changed his organist position to his father's old church Strømsø in Drammen.
 In 1946 he appeared as a professional composer in Oslo with a chamber music program.
 In 1961 he moved with wife and two sons to Oslo and a position in Ris church until 1975.
 This concluded serving as an organist during 47 years.

 Work styles

 Neoclassicism of the 1950s

 Baden's earliest works were penned in a national-romantic style, while his church music works display a close bond to the prevalent Palestrina style of the period.
 His works from 1950 onwards, were heavily influenced by French Neo-classicism, and in the 60s Baden would also employ twelve-tone techniques, with an increasing use of dissonance.
 Spring 1965 saw Baden travelling to Vienna to meet Hanns Jelinek, a student of Schönberg and Berg – a visit that led to a stylistic liberation for the Norwegian composer.
 The following year, this liberation came into fruition in his sole twelve-tone work Hymnus per alto, flauto, oboe e viola with a text from the Latin hymn Vexilla Regis.

 A breakthrough as an orchestral composer came in 1955 with the performance of Symphony No. 1.
 A unique neoclassical work is the Fairytale Suite for Orchestra (1960), inspired by Norwegian traditional stories.